andompesta/andompesta.github.io/_posts/2023-11-17-normalizing-flows.md

 \end{equation}
 $$

-Note that the loss function (Eq. $\eqref{eq:flow_loss}$) is computed starting from a datapoint $x$ and revert it to a plausable latent variable $z_0$.
-In so doing, the structural formulation of $p(z_0)$ is the major factor that define the training signals: if $p(z_0)$ is too loose, the training process does not have much to learn; if it is too strich, the training process might be too difficlt to learn.
-Moreover, the training process is exactly the inverse of the generative process defined in Eq. $\eqref{eq:flow_generator}$; thus the sum of determinants.
-Finally, to achieve a computationally efficent training there is the need to efficently compute the determinants of $J_{f_{\theta_i}^{-1}}$.
-While it is possible to leverage auto-diff libraries to compute the gradiens with respect to $\theta_i$ of the Jacobians matrix and its determinant such computation is expencive ($O(n)^3$); thus a large amount of research when into designing transformations that have efficent Jacobian determinant formulations.
+It is important to note that the loss function (Eq. $\eqref{eq:flow_loss}$) is computed by starting from a datapoint $x$ and reversing it to a plausible latent variable $z_0$.
+Consequently, the structural formulation of $p(z_0)$ plays a critical role in defining the training signals: if $p(z_0)$ is too lax, the training process lacks substantial information; if it is too stringent, the training process may become overly challenging.
+Furthermore, the training process is the inverse of the generative process defined in Eq. $\eqref{eq:flow_generator}$, emphasizing the importance of the sum of determinants.
+Achieving computationally efficient training requires the efficient computation of determinants of $J_{f_{\theta_i}^{-1}}$.
+While auto-diff libraries can compute gradients with respect to $\theta_i$ of the Jacobian matrix and its determinant, such computations are computationally expensive ($O(n)^3$).
+Therefore, significant research efforts have focused on designing transformations with efficient Jacobian determinant formulations.

 ### Training Example